keboola/developers-docs/extend/common-interface/logging-development.md

     server_1  | }
     docsexampleloggingphp_client_1 exited with code 0

-This will start the GELF mock server, then the client.
-All the example client does is that it logs *A sample emergency message* to the server and terminates, which is indicated by the message `docsexampleloggingphp_client_1 exited with code 0`.
+This will first start the GELF mock server, then the client.
+All the example client does is log *A sample emergency message* to the server and terminate, which is indicated by the message `docsexampleloggingphp_client_1 exited with code 0`.
 The GELF mock server just prints every received message to the standard output, so you can see that it indeed received the messages from the client.
-The server will keep running, you can terminate it by pressing CTRL+C.
+The server will keep running until you press CTRL+C and terminate it.

-You can modify the above setup simply by changing the `image` of the `client` in the docker-compose.yml so that your own image is used.
-Note that the port 12202 is hardcoded in the mock server and should not be changed in the `docker-compose.yml`.
+The above setup can be modified simply by changing the `image` of the `client` in the docker-compose.yml so that your own image is used.
+Note that the port 12202 is hardcoded in the mock server and should not be changed in `docker-compose.yml`.

-## Using Mock Server manually
+## Using Mock Server Manually
-If you want to set things manually, you can start the [mock server](https://github.com/keboola/docs-example-logging-mock-server) by:
+If you want to set things manually, start the [mock server](https://github.com/keboola/docs-example-logging-mock-server) by the following command:

     docker run -e SERVER_TYPE=tcp quay.io/keboola/docs-example-logging-mock-server